 Causes and Risk Factors

-Diagnosing nasal polyps typically involves a physical examination and may include imaging tests to determine the size and location of the polyps.
-Allergy testing can help identify triggers that may lead to inflammation and polyp formation (source).
-Treatment options focus on reducing inflammation, shrinking polyps, and preventing recurrence.
-Initial treatments often include nasal corticosteroid sprays or oral steroids.
-In cases where medication is ineffective, surgical options like polypectomy and functional endoscopic sinus surgery (FESS) may be necessary (source).
+Diagnosis of nasal polyps typically involves a physical examination, medical history review, and possibly imaging tests or allergy testing to determine the size and location of the polyps (source).
+Treatment focuses on reducing inflammation, shrinking the polyps, and preventing recurrence.
+Initial treatments include nasal corticosteroid sprays or oral steroids, and antibiotics for infections.
+If symptoms persist, minimally invasive sinus surgery, such as endoscopic surgery, may be necessary to remove polyps and improve sinus drainage (source).

-Why You Should Learn More About Nasal Polyps Today
+Why You Should Learn More About Nasal Polyps Symptoms Today